ychoi04/mica-gd405/README.md

   - Finish the project.
   - **TEST before you submit.** Make sure it's working correctly.
   - Prepare the final PDF presentation.
 Don't just show your work.
 Walk us through your process.
 Pretend the audience doesn't know anything.
 Rehearse what you will talk about.
-  - Upload all the files on Google Drive.
+  - Upload all the files on Google Drive. (code, other supporting materials and PDF documentation)

 ### Week 16
 - Final presentation